 Writing any value to this register performs a register reset, which causes all registers to revert to their default values.
-Reading this register, returns the AC'97 ID code of the part.
+Reading this register returns the AC'97 ID code of the part.

-4.4.2 Play Master Volume Registers (Index 02h and 06h)
+4.4.2 Play Master Volume Registers (Index 02h, 04h, and 06h)

 These registers manage the output signal volumes.
-Register 02h controls the stereo master volume (both right and left channels) and register 06h controls the mono volume output.
+Register 02h controls the stereo master volume (both right and left channels), register 04h controls the optional stereo true line level out, and register 06h controls the mono volume output.
 Each step corresponds to 1.5 dB.
 The MSB of the register is the mute bit.
 When this bit is set to 1 the level for that channel is set at $-\infty$ dB.
 ML5 through ML0 is for left channel level, MR5 through MR0 is for the right channel and MM5 through MM0 is for the mono out channel.
-If optional bits D13 and D5 of register 02h, or D5 of register 06h are set to 1, then the corresponding attenuation is set to 46dB and the register reads will produce 1Fh as a value for this attenuation/gain block.
+If optional bits D13 and D5 of register 02h and 04h, or D5 of register 06h are set to 1, then the corresponding attenuation is set to 46dB and the register reads will produce 1Fh as a value for this attenuation/gain block.

-The default value is 8000h for registers 02h and 06h which corresponds to 0 dB attenuation with mute on.
+The default value is 8000h for registers 02h, 04h and 06h corresponding to 0 dB attenuation with mute on.